marcmunro/dno/README.md

 Full documentation will be forthcoming, in the meantime check out the various man pages in the man subdirectory.

+## Installation

+  1) Clone this repository, or download a tarball from the releases directory.

 ## License

 dnois distributed under the General Public License version 3.
 See